Replikanti/flowlint-examples/R3/README.md

 ✅ PASS
 Idempotency key 'eventId' detected upstream of mutation node.
 ```
+FlowLint passes here solely because the Set node carries `eventId` on the path to the mutation.
+It does not check how you deduplicate in Sheets.

 **Deployment Notes:**
 - In Google Sheets, add a column "Event ID" as unique identifier.